mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 InputWorkspace
 ##############

-The *InputWorkspace* and *BeamPositionWorkspace* can be used instead of *Run* if the data is already loaded into Mantid for example using :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
+The *InputWorkspace* and *DirectBeamWorkspace* can be used instead of *Run* if the data is already loaded into Mantid for example using :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
 This option exists mainly for testing purposes.

 Usage
 -----